 Previous students graduating from our BA (Hons) Fashion Communication degree have gone on to work at:

 - Condé Nast International

 - Harvey Nichols

 You will be studying this course with the only UK fashion education provider that operates from within the fashion industry.
-This unique environment provides you with an inside out perspective on learning the inner workings of fashion communication in all its forms and how the creative industries operate, as well as having access to a range of experts in their fields.
+This exceptional environment provides you with a unique insight into fashion communication in all its forms, as well as providing access to numerous unrivalled experts in their fields.